8/5/2024

 speaker

-Yeah, hey, Matt.
+Yeah.
+Hey, Matt.
 Thanks, Ben.
 Yeah, you're right.
 I mean, just a level set for everybody.
-On Friday, we learned that Ohio would start adult mutes tomorrow, so Tuesday of this week, which is tomorrow.
-For RISE, that means all five stores will convert to 21 and over.
-Folks can come in and buy for the first time.
+On Friday, we learned that Ohio would start adult use tomorrow, so Tuesday of this week, which is tomorrow.
+For rides, that means all five stores will convert to 21 and over folks can come in and buy for the first time.
 And this is not new for us, right?
-Like you said, Matt, we led the charge in New Jersey, we led the charge in Maryland, we led the charge in Illinois, we've been around for Nevada, Massachusetts, New York, Pennsylvania, and New York.
-We've been around for a while now, and we've been to New York and several others.
-So we're optimistic.
+Like you said, Matt, we led the charge in New Jersey.
+We led the charge in Maryland.
+We led the charge in Illinois.
+We've been around for Nevada, Massachusetts, New York, and several others.
+So, you know, we're optimistic.
 I'm not sure what else to tell you except numbers.
-So the numbers I would tell you are, yeah, we think it's easily a double as a market.
+So the numbers I would tell you are, yeah, we think it's easily a double as a market, you know.
 Holistically, it should be bigger.
-Ohio's been hampered for several different reasons, product, branding, sizing.
+Ohio has been hampered for several different reasons, product, branding, sizing.
 We're optimistic about the new regulator in the future, and we're excited about tomorrow.
-So, you know, we don't see a gangbusters boulder at a pond start.
-We see Crawl Walk run, making sure this thing gets off to a good start.
+We don't see a gangbuster, boulder-in-a-pond start.
+We see crawl, walk, run, making sure this thing gets off to a good start.
 Everybody's on the same page, and we're excited for tomorrow.
 I'll be out there.
 Everybody's welcome.
 21 over, bring your ID, and we'll see you at RISE throughout Ohio.

 speaker